 In 2022, SIPCOR assigned the lease of the land situated in Candanay, Siquijor owned by the NPC (Candanay Property) to the REIT.
 The lease has a term of 20 years with renewal option, subject to mutual agreement of both parties, and an escalation rate of 20% every five years.
 The assignment was approved by the NPC.
-The lease allows the REIT to sublet the asset to another party.
 The lease is either non-cancellable or may only be cancelled by incurring a substantive termination fee.
-The lease did not contain an option to purchase the underlying lease asset at the end of the lease.
+The lease allows the REIT to sublet the asset to another party, however, did not contain an option to purchase the underlying lease asset at the end of the lease.

-On April 11, 2022, the REIT entered into a sublease agreement with SIPCOR for the same land situated in Candanay (Candanay Property) for a term of eight years.
-Since the land is being subleased by the REIT to SIPCOR, the right-of-use asset is presented as part of Investment Properties in the statements of financial position (see Note 7).
+On April 11, 2022, the REIT entered into a sublease agreement with SIPCOR for the same Candanay Property for a term of eight years, recognizing the right-of-use asset which is presented as part of Investment Properties in the statements of financial position (see Note 7).